Lekipising/cc-nimr/README.md

 - Develop the Admin and Riders pages.
 - Implement additional features based on user feedback.
 - Enhance UI with animations and micro-interactions.
+- Once integrated with a backend, implement end to end testing.

 ## Getting Started